cape-io/rg-utils/README.md

 ## ColorItem <-> Pattern

-* `categoryId` is a property of colorItem based on `pattern.category`.
+* `categoryId` is a property of colorItem based on `pattern.categoryId`.
 Used for searches.

 ## Notes